jeanpaulsio/notes/books/pragmatic_programmer/chapter_07-part1.md

 # 55 - Don't think outside the box - find the box

+John:
+> Gordius, the King of Phrygia, once tied a knot that no one could untie.
+It was said that he who solved the riddle of the Gordian Knot would rule all of Asia.
+So along comes Alexander the Great, who chops the knot to bits with his sword.
+Just a little different interpretation of the requirements, that's all... and he did end up ruling most of Asia.

 > When faced with an impossible problem, identify the _real_ constraints.
 Ask
 > yourself: "Does it have to be done this way?
 Does it have to be done at all?"